mohamedkam000/sooq_prices/README.md

   Dynamically loads new price data, entries for new items, categories, markets, and states directly from the shared `data.json` file.

 - **Android App**
   Built with Jetpack Compose and Material 3, emphasizing usability, responsiveness, and visual clarity.
-Currently loads data locally, with dynamic updates coming soon to match the website.
+Now fully syncable with the website, the app dynamically loads new data from the shared source, ensuring it always reflects the latest updates.

 Both platforms share the **same exact purpose** and **same exact data source**, ensuring consistency across devices.